-Kingston and its surrounding neighbourhoods offer a fantastic range of places to eat out, whether you are looking for upscale Indian, contemporary British with locally sourced seasonal produce, or relaxed grill and pizza joints.
+Kingston and its surrounding neighbourhoods offer a fantastic range of places to eat out, whether you are looking for upscale Indian, contemporary British with locally sourced seasonal produce, or relaxed pizza joints.

 The French Table, Surbiton

 Always elegant, The French Table offers a refined and seasonal French menu and a great wine list.
 There is a five-course tasting menu you can opt for to get the full experience, as well as a matching wine flight.

 Roz Ana, Kingston

 On an unassuming roundabout on Kingston Hill is the lovely Roz Ana, a chic restaurant and bar, which offers regional specialities from India.
 Stand-outs include a Goan-style pork belly vinha d’alhos and Southern Indian mooplah beef curry.
 And don’t miss the crispy soft shell crab with toasted coconut.

 With a prime spot on Kingston’s riverside, Chakra has gorgeous views from the terrace and an opulent interior.
 Dine on the likes of delicious spiced king prawns and Hyderabadi lamb shank, or try the extensive vegan menu.

 The Dysart, Petersham

 Inside a beautiful arts and crafts building, the Michelin-star winning The Dysart offers modern and sophisticated cooking showcasing stunning ingredients.
 Suppliers are carefully chosen, and there is a ‘nose to tail’ and ‘root to stalk’ ethos.
 Read our interview with the team.